Dropshipping or Wholesale: Which Sourcing Method is Better?

 If you’re wondering which you should start with, it would depend on what you value in your business.

-To help you decide, here are five questions to think about before opting for either wholesale buying or dropshipping – or how you’d like to complement the two.
+To help you decide, here are five questions to think about before opting for either wholesale buying or dropshipping – or how you’d like to compliment the two.

 1. How Much Control Do You Want To Have?

 Wholesale buying gives you more hands-on control over your products and the ability to quickly form relationships with suppliers who may be able to assist your business as it grows.

 Wholesale also means you can check the quality of each product as it leaves your possession to ensure your customers receive exactly what you’ve promised them.

 And unlike dropshipping, you needn’t worry about 30+ day shipping times from China-based sellers and can have products packed and shipped within hours or a day or two.

 Conversely, dropshipping means relinquishing control on everything from quality control to shipping.

 As wholesale buying grants you more control, it gives you the ability to provide better service and, in turn, ensure greater customer satisfaction.

 This drives returning customers, brand loyalty, and even word-of-mouth marketing.